 Florida Mesothelioma Settlements Recovered by Simmons Hanly Conroy

 - $5 million U.S. Air Force veteran and roofer

 - $1.8 million U.S. Army veteran and boilermaker

 All Simmons Hanly Conroy settlement amounts have been fact-checked and verified by our editorial team.

 There are hundreds — if not thousands — of known asbestos exposure sites in Florida.
 Generally, asbestos exposure sites tend to be former or current workplaces.

 For example, Florida’s major seaports were historically — and still are — home to dozens of naval and commercial shipyards.
 Commercial and military shipbuilding were only two of dozens of high-risk asbestos-exposure industries.

-Florida also had widespread mines, manufacturing sites, metal fabrication plants, and construction sites, which all heavily used asbestos.
+Florida also had widespread mines, manufacturing sites, metal fabrication plants, and construction sites, all of which heavily used asbestos.
 In addition, Florida operated five asbestos processing plants during the 20th century.

-Finally, asbestos is present in many public buildings and private homes in the state of Florida.
+Asbestos is also present in many public buildings and private homes in the state of Florida.